-All we knew about Macedonia was that it was somewhere near Greece.
+All we knew about North Macedonia was that it was somewhere near Greece.
 We knew nothing of the lovely people or their pride in their country.
 We had no concept of Macedonia’s rich history or its beautiful landscape.
 We had no idea how great the food was, how refined the wine was, or how affordable it was to travel there.
-But, pretty quickly, we learned a lot about the great things to do in Macedonia and all the remarkable things to see there.
+But, pretty quickly, we learned a lot about the great things to do in North Macedonia and all the remarkable things to see there.
 Here’s a look at some of our favorites.

 Since the 12th century, Skopje’s Old Bazaar has been the center of trade and commerce.
 Composed of Ottoman, Byzantine, and modern architecture, the Bazaar reflects the long and varied history of the city itself.
 Today it is composed of shops and restaurants as well as mosques, churches, museums, and other important buildings.

-Gaze at the statues of Skopje
+See the statues of Skopje

 Fountains and statues honoring people and events in Macedonia’s history soar into the sky, dwarfing visitors and—in some instances—even nearby buildings.
-The project has not been without controversy due to its scale and cost.
-But, as a visitor, it is fascinating to see a country in the midst of shaping its present and past at the same time.
+The project was not without controversy due to its scale and cost.
+But, as a visitor, it is fascinating to see a country still shaping its present and past at the same time.

 Just 10 miles southwest of Skopje, it’s like another world in Matka Canyon.
-An easy half-day trip from the capital, a visit here is one of the best things to do in Macedonia.
+An easy half-day trip from the capital, a visit here is one of the best things to do in North Macedonia.
 The outdoor destination is a prime location for hiking, and fishing and swimming are popular in the Treska River.

 One of the most common ways to see Matka Canyon is to rent a boat to explore Matka Lake the canyon’s caves.
 The canyon area is also home to several historic churches and monasteries with remarkable frescoes.

-Try the local food
+Try traditional food

-Macedonian cuisine is full of Mediterranean and Middle Eastern influences (similar to the food we tried in Albania).
+North Macedonian cuisine is full of Mediterranean and Middle Eastern influences (similar to the food we tried in Albania).
 That means lots of fresh vegetables, grilled meats, and wine.
-The Macedonians also love their condiments—in particular, a spread called ajvar made from roasted bell peppers, paprika, and garlic.
+The North Macedonians also love their condiments—in particular, a spread called ajvar made from roasted bell peppers, paprika, and garlic.
 Also don’t miss their flaky, savory burek pie; pleskavica, a grilled hamburger-like specialty; or tarator, a yogurt and cucumber dip.

-Visitors to the cross can reach the top via a hiking trail that cuts its way up the mountain or by a cable car (only about $2 roundtrip).
+Visitors to the cross can reach the top via a hiking trail that cuts its way up the mountain or by a cable car (only about $2 round trip).
 The views from the cross’ base at nearly 3500 feet are impressive.

-Visit the Memorial House of Mother Teresa
+See the Memorial House of Mother Teresa

 Gonxha Bojaxhi, otherwise known as Mother Teresa, was born in Skopje in 1910.
 Her birthplace and other related landmarks are no longer standing, so the Memorial House of Mother Teresa has been constructed in her honor on the site where she was baptized.

-Sample the wares at Popova Kula winery
+Visit Popova Kula winery

-Macedonia is home to nearly 100 square miles of vineyards and has a wine-producing heritage that stretches back centuries.
+North Macedonia is home to nearly 100 square miles of vineyards and has a wine-producing heritage that stretches back centuries.
 Popova Kula, one of the country’s best wineries, is known for its high-quality Balkan wines like Stanushina, Vranec, and Cabernet Sauvignon.
 What they don’t grow on the property, they source from smaller vineyards within just a few miles.

 The town of Ohrid, on the shores of Lake Ohrid, is one of oldest European settlements.
 Built mostly from the 600s, Ohrid is home to a number of historic monasteries and famous Byzantine-style icons as well as remarkable architecture and ancient ruins.
 These are just a few of the reasons it’s been designated as a UNESCO World Heritage site.